korena11/filin-infrastructure/docs/source/Datasets/Datasets.rst

 Data set classes
 =================

-Each dataset class inherits from the `BaseData` class.
+Each dataset class inherits from the `BaseData` class (except for `CurveData`).
 Some of the functions work with a specific dataset class, which sometimes inherits from :class:`PointSet.PointSet`, and add more functionality (such as ball tree or the open3D PointCloud object).